JosephCrispell/homoplasyFinder/README.md

 You should get the following plot:<br>
 <img src="inst/extdata/example.png">

-## Citation
-If you use *HomoplasyFinder* in your research, it would be great if you could cite the following article:
-Crispell, J., Balaz, D., & Gordon, S. V. (2019).
-HomoplasyFinder: a simple tool to identify homoplasies on a phylogeny.
-Microbial Genomics. [https://doi.org/10.1099/mgen.0.000245](https://doi.org/10.1099/mgen.0.000245)

 ## Now extended to deal with the presence/absence of INDELs
 *HomoplasyFinder* can now calculate the consistency of INDELs (or any regions) on a phylogeny.
 To do this simply replace the FASTA file with a CSV formatted table reporting the presence/absence of regions.
 Here is an example of a format:
 ```